DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_114004_Wildfires_in_US_2006.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_74491_Wildfires_in_US_2015.png)|

 Fig. 2.
-1: Locations of US Wildfires across all states for 1) 1992, 2) 1997, 3) 2006, and 4) 2015
+2: Locations of US Wildfires across all states for 1) 1992, 2) 1997, 3) 2006, and 4) 2015

-It would be insightfull to also see where within each state the wildfires were formed.
+It would be insightfull to also see where, within each state, the wildfires were formed.
 As an example, the wildfires' location in Texas state during 1992 to 2015 are shown in the following:

 |**(1)**|**(2)** |